2010 Malaysian Grand Prix: Race

 Massa passed Button on lap 46 at the first corner, taking seventh place.
 He set about closing in on Hamilton, who was unable to pass Sutil.
 His lap times decreased by a second, but his tyres were 20 laps old, and he did not go as quickly as he had before.
 Alonso had been battling a gearbox problem for the entire race, and this affected his ability to pass Button.
 He made an attempt on lap 48, and then on the penultimate lap of the race, tried at Turn 1 and went wide.
 Alonso's engine then blew up, and he was out of the race from ninth.
 Also, on lap 53, Webber set a new fastest lap, 1:37.054.

 Vettel took the chequered flag ahead of Webber, leading a Red Bull one-two, with Rosberg completing the podium in third.
 Kubica was fourth, Sutil held off Hamilton for fifth, and Massa and Button got seventh and eighth after gritty drives from the back.
 Alguersuari and Hülkenberg rounded out the point-scoring finishes, both scoring their first points in Formula One.
 Alguersuari's points made him the second youngest points scorer in Formula One history.
 Further back, Virgin got their first ever finish with Lucas di Grassi 14th and HRT got both their cars to the finish line for the first time, with Karun Chandhok 15th and Bruno Senna 16th.
 Jarno Trulli was last of the 17 classified finishers, having suffered hydraulic problems, although his teammate Heikki Kovalainen was still running at the end.
 He had pitted during the race with hydraulic issues and resumed nine laps adrift of the leader.
 He circulated six laps behind his nearest rival and did not complete enough laps to be classified as a finisher, ultimately taking the chequered flag ten laps down.
+Massa's 7th place finish promoted him to the lead of the Drivers' Championship.